How to Prevent Sports Injuries and Chiropractic

-Before beginning an exercise program or training for an athletic event, follow a few simple guidelines to help prevent injuries.
+Before beginning an exercise program or training for an athletic event, follow these simple guidelines to help prevent injuries.

 Prevent injuries with proper attire and equipment

-- Make sure your equipment fits properly (ie, helmet, tennis racquet grip, etc).
+- Make sure your equipment fits properly (ie, helmet, tennis racquet grip, golf clubs etc).

-- Obtain necessary mouth guards or face masks for collision sports.
+- Obtain necessary protective gear, mouth guards or face masks for contact sports.

 Prevent injuries by training and playing "smart"

-- Acclimate yourself to the environment.
+- Acclimatise yourself to the environment.
 Avoid heat or cold-related stresses.

-- Limit your workout session to two hours.
+- Limit your workout session training too hard can result in injuries.
 Allow adequate time to recover from a training session.

 - Maintain hydration or fluid levels.
 Drink plenty of water before, during, and after practice or competition.